oddbird/oddleventy/content/blog/2025/type-units.md

 The right units
 for any situation
-are _the ones that expresses most clearly what we mean_ -- and sometimes what we mean requires a combination of units.
+are _the ones that express most clearly what we mean_ -- and sometimes what we mean requires a combination of units.